Luismm2311/vCareSystem/README.md

 You can invoke it throu terminal with variours parameters/ flags.
 The default system updates and maintenace for Ubuntu / debian / Linux Mint (and derivatives) :

-	sudo vcaresystem
+	sudo vCareSystem

-If after the update a restart is needed, you an use '-r' to restart the sistem after the update
+If after the update a restart is needed, you can use '-r' to restart the sistem after the update

-	sudo vcaresystem -r
+	sudo vCareSystem -r

 If you want to shutdown your system afer the update you can use '-s'

-	sudo vcaresystem -s
+	sudo vCareSystem -s
+If you wnat to search for the best APT servers, you can use '-f'

+	sudo vCareSystem -f
 If there is a new release of Ubuntu (and official flavors), you can upgrade to it with '-u':

-	sudo vcaresystem -u
+	sudo vCareSystem -u

 If there is a new development release of Ubuntu (and official flavors), you can upgrade to it with '-d':

-	sudo vcaresystem -d
+	sudo vCareSystem -d

 If your Ubuntu (and official flavors) has reached the EOL support you can upgrade to the next supported release with '-eol':

-	sudo vcaresystem -eol
+	sudo vCareSystem -eol

 For information about all the availabe parameters / flags, start ucaresystem-core with '-h' parameter :

-	sudo vcaresystem -h
+	sudo vCareSystem -h

 ## Installation